funkhaus/8baseDemo-frontend/README.md

 ## 2. Add mock data

+Go to: https://app.8base.com/data, use the "Data" tab to manually make some Posts and Likes.

 1. Add a Post using 8Base dashboard
 2. Add a Like using 8Base dashboard, connect to Post